debug-ito/wild-bind/README.draft.md

 Notice the `as` function is inserted between `on` and `run` functions.

-To see the description of current binding, press Enter key on a num pad.
+To see the description of current binding, press "/" (divide) key on a num pad.
 It shows a window like this:

 ![(screen shot)](https://raw.githubusercontent.com/debug-ito/wild-bind/master/resource/shot_description_window.png)

-Press Enter key again to hide the window.
+Press "/" key again to hide the window.

 ## Types and Modules